How to Clean Up After a Flood

 The dumpster will be placed on your property, and this is where you will be tossing the damaged items.
-We recommend renting a flood dumpster, because this will make the process of cleaning a lot easier on you.
-Whereas, without a dumpster, you would have to find a way to haul the items off and that can be complicated, especially if you don’t have a truck and trailer.
+We recommend renting a flood dumpster because this will make the process of cleaning a lot easier for you.
+Without a dumpster, you would have to find a way to haul the items off and that can be complicated, especially if you don’t have a truck and trailer.

 As for the things that are still usable, you need to get them out of your way – go ahead and set them to the side in a dry area of your home.

 Get Rid of the Flood Water